Return on Investment (ROI) Training

 Financial statements training classes go through present value, future value, as well as the four methods of calculating return on investment to get a clearer picture of how to evaluate your investment.

 Need help calculating ROI?
-It doesn’t have to be stressful or time consuming, Joe Knight wrote the Return on Investment Toolkit for Harvard to help you master the key fundamentals of ROI and perform ROI analysis on your next project.
+It doesn’t have to be stressful or time consuming, Joe Knight wrote the Return on Investment Toolkit for Harvard to help you master the key fundamentals of Return on Investment and perform ROI analysis on your next project.
 Download your copy today, included are spreadsheets ready for you to drop in your numbers.